How many of these building concerns do you share?

 - Concrete is inherently fire resistant and will not burn.

-- Concrete offers critical protection for patients, staff and firefighters.
+- Concrete offers critical protection for building occupants and firefighters.

-Concrete takes any shape with remarkable efficiency and that shape will also be very efficient to maintain.
+Concrete takes any shape with remarkable efficiency, which will also be very efficient to maintain.

-- A secure and upscale appearance need not be complex or costly.
+- A secure and upscale appearance does not need not be complex or costly.

-- Concrete can take any shape and mimic far more expensive materials effectively and economically.
+- Concrete can take any shape and mimic more expensive materials effectively and economically.